 Then, I saw it.
 My brain didn’t believe what my eyes were registering.

 I sure am glad I didn’t just drive on.
 Between the horse, buggy, corner, rain and mud, I had never looked at the rock.
-Yes, I had drive by it before but since the house was modern, I hadn’t paid much attention.
+Yes, I had driven by it before but since the house was modern, I hadn’t paid much attention.

 I pulled into the driveway, just as a pickup was pulling out of the driveway on the other side of the house.
 I frantically waived for him to stop.

 The man pulled down to my driveway and I asked if he was a Ferverda.
 “No,” he said, “I work for Scott Fervida and he’s home with a sick child.”
 I asked if this was still the Ferverda farm and he confirmed that it was – then told me to go on over to the house across the road where Scott lived.

 I was extremely hesitant to just walk up to someone’s door and knock.
 They are going to be justifiably suspicious and I’m actually rather shy.
 Plus – farm dogs can be pretty intimidating.